 • Sound: Pickleball can be a bit noisy with the paddles and the ball.
 Consider potential noise complaints from neighbors if the court is in a residential area.

-See also PICKLEBALL COURT SIZE: Is Pickleball Court Same Size As Tennis Court
+See also PICKLEBALL VS TENNIS: What Is Pickleball Vs Tennis

 Pickleball’s popularity means courts are in demand.
 If you have a tennis court, you have the potential to become a pickleball hub!